 Pittsburgh, PA | East Liberty

-Chris & Caryn transformed a gutted early 1900s East Liberty historical rowhouse with no working utilities (or walls!) into a gorgeous, one-of-a-kind space they could never have imagined.
+Chris & Caryn used an FHA 203k loan to transform a gutted early 1900s East Liberty historical rowhouse with no working utilities (or walls!) into a gorgeous, one-of-a-kind space they could never have imagined.
 It features a completely open 1st floor with modern finishes while preserving the home’s historical nuances, and restores the 2nd floor bedroom to a masterpiece of design and tranquility.

 When Caryn and Chris began their house search, they fell in love with one of the first houses they saw.
 But after losing the bidding war, they were devastated.
 Their loss turned into a gain when their Realtor® showed them something they hadn’t considered: a completely gutted historical rowhouse in need of a serious renovation.
 After seeing the potential, the couple decided to move forward with their eyes set on the prize: a customized house with their own personal touch.